 The ESPT is an operational decision-support tool designed to help malaria programs plan entomological surveillance activities, interpret entomological data, and guide programmatic vector control decision-making.
-Developed in response to malaria program demand, the ESPT distills guidance from technical partners such as the World Health Organization (WHO) and the President’s Malaria Initiative (PMI) into actionable step-by-step instruction for use by national malaria programs and partners to strengthen entomological surveillance and support locally-tailored, cost-effective, and evidence-based vector control.
+Developed in response to malaria program demand, the ESPT distills guidance from technical partners such as WHO and the President’s Malaria Initiative into actionable step-by-step instruction for use by national malaria programs and partners to strengthen entomological surveillance and support locally-tailored, cost-effective, and evidence-based vector control.
 The ESPT can be used by national programs, implementing partners, research institutions, or other organizations in different ways, including: annual planning of entomological surveillance activities based on priority program questions; interpretation of entomological surveillance data; integration and analysis of entomological and epidemiological data; foci and outbreak investigations; and programmatic evaluations of vector control interventions, among others.

 The ESPT was developed, piloted, and iterated by the MEI and University of Notre Dame and is available in English, French, Portuguese, and Spanish.
 The full ESPT and its translations can be downloaded from the MEI toolkit.
 To support scale-up of the ESPT, the MEI will also develop and pilot a user-friendly web-based application of the ESPT in 2021-2022.